Kopytok/knapsack/README.md

 ### Goal:

-Find the greatest total value such that total weight does not exceed capacity of the knapsack:
+Find the greatest total value such that total weight does not exceed capacity of the knapsack.

 Maximize: